OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Data stored in the Keychain is protected via a class structure that is similar to the class structure used for file encryption.
 Items added to the Keychain are encoded as a binary plist and encrypted with a 128-bit AES per-item key in Galois/Counter Mode (GCM).
 Note that larger blobs of data aren't meant to be saved directly in the Keychain-that's what the Data Protection API is for.
 You can configure data protection for Keychain items by setting the `kSecAttrAccessible` key in the call to `SecItemAdd` or `SecItemUpdate`.
 The following configurable [accessibility values for kSecAttrAccessible](https://developer.apple.com/documentation/security/keychain_services/keychain_items/item_attribute_keys_and_values#1679100 "Accessibility Values for kSecAttrAccessible") are the Keychain Data Protection classes:

 - `kSecAttrAccessibleAlways`: The data in the Keychain item can always be accessed, regardless of whether the device is locked.
 - `kSecAttrAccessibleAlwaysThisDeviceOnly`: The data in the Keychain item can always be accessed, regardless of whether the device is locked.
-The data won't be included in an iCloud or iTunes backup.
+The data won't be included in an iCloud or local backup.
 - `kSecAttrAccessibleAfterFirstUnlock`: The data in the Keychain item can't be accessed after a restart until the device has been unlocked once by the user.
 - `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`: The data in the Keychain item can't be accessed after a restart until the device has been unlocked once by the user.
 Items with this attribute do not migrate to a new device.
 Thus, after restoring from a backup of a different device, these items will not be present.
 - `kSecAttrAccessibleWhenUnlocked`: The data in the Keychain item can be accessed only while the device is unlocked by the user.
 - `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`: The data in the Keychain item can be accessed only while the device is unlocked by the user.
-The data won't be included in an iCloud or iTunes backup.
+The data won't be included in an iCloud or local backup.
 - `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`: The data in the Keychain can be accessed only when the device is unlocked.
 This protection class is only available if a passcode is set on the device.
-The data won't be included in an iCloud or iTunes backup.
+The data won't be included in an iCloud or local backup.

 `AccessControlFlags` define the mechanisms with which users can authenticate the key (`SecAccessControlCreateFlags`):